 Yes*:

-• The game either has a hard-coded prompt for a download, misses major content or is not on the physical medium at all.
+• The release either has a hard-coded prompt for a download, misses essential content or is not on the physical medium at all.

-• Bugs are so severe that they either make playing the game extremely unpleasant or make it downright impossible to be completed.
+• Bugs are so severe that they either make playing the game extremely unpleasant or downright unbeatable.

 Disclaimer